zopencommunity/meta/bin/data/CONTRIBUTING.md

 ## Validate your changes

-Verify that the project is working by running `zopen build`
+Verify that the project is working by running `zopen build`.

 ## Coding Guidelines

 When contributing your changes, please follow the following coding guidelines:
-* patches: patches should adhere to the coding guidelines from the original project repository
+* patches: patches should adhere to the coding guidelines from the original project repository.
+Make sure to add the original project's LICENSE file within the patches directory.
 * zopen framework files: (e.g. buildenv) - It is recommended that you follow the [Google Shell Style Guide](https://google.github.io/styleguide/shellguide.html)

+If you are generating a new project, we recommend that you use `zopen generate` to create the correct zopen file and directory structure.

 ### Commit message